-Assignment Title or Description Grade Requirement Introduction Video introduction to the course covering essential information in field of Kinesiology, the History, Healthy living and career fields.
-Students will submit a brief 3-5-minute video summary to canvas highlighting all the unique attributes about yourself.
-A good class introduction should include the following: While introducing yourself, start with a smile on your face and showcase your personality to your peers and instructor.
-Begin with your full name, where you are from, and why you chose to attend Prairie View A & M university.
-Give a brief educational detail including your classification, major, and career goals.
-Share some areas of interest and hobbies you may have.
-Share any experiences you may have in the field of Kinesiology Give details about what you think this course may cover (questions, comments, or concerns) Describe what is your most effective learning style (Auditory, visual, Kinesthetic) TYK -Q & A Examine the basic knowledge and essential skills needed by kinesiology professionals TYK Q & A Kinesiology candidates will examine the basic context information and the essential
+Candidates will submit a brief 3-5-minute video summary to canvas highlighting all the unique attributes about yourself.
+A good class introduction should include the following:

+- While introducing yourself, start with a smile on your face and showcase your personality to your peers and instructor. - Begin with your full name, where you are from, and why you chose to attend Prairie View A & M university. - Give a brief educational detail including your classification, major, and career goals. - Share some areas of interest and hobbies you may have. - Share any experiences you may have in the field of Kinesiology - Give details about what you think this course may cover (questions, comments, or concerns) - Describe what is your most effective learning style (Auditory, visual, Kinesthetic)

+TYK O & A

-Assignment Title or Grade Requirement Description skills needed by professionals in the field.
+Kinesiology candidates will examine the basic context information and the essential skills needed by professionals in the field.
 Candidates will explore various subdisciplines and specific scenarios that support complexities moving towards integration of knowledge by applying a holistic approach to learning.

 What is the question-and-answer format for essays?

 The question-and-answer format is an essay whereby the professor presents an inquiry, and the students write a solution to the query.
-In this format, you quickly provide valuable responses with in-depth information to the questions when proving your answers.
-Some of the most common types of essay questions include: Discussion questions: Such questions expect you to provide in-depth answers through extensive research.
+In this format, you quickly provide valuable responses with an depth information to the questions when proving your answers.

+Some of the most common types of essay questions include:

+- Discussion questions: Such questions expect you to provide in-depth answers through extensive research.
 You use evidence to debate the topic.
-Discussion questions explore your reasoning and contemplations.
-Question within a question: When two or more related questions intertwine, one becomes the main and the others its subset.
+Discussion questions explore your reasoning and contemplations. - Question within a question: When two or more related questions intertwine, one becomes the main and the others its subset.
 You respond to the main query in the first paragraph, then use transitional sentences to answer the subset questions.
-Such essays usually have more than one topic.
-Absolute questions: They often involve true-or-false scenarios.
+Such essays usually have more than one topic. - Absolute questions: They often involve true-or-false scenarios.
 You provide the answer using words like yes, no, never, all, only and always.
-The response confirms whether the statement is true or false.
-Cause and effect questions: They require answers that can show the relationship between the two parts.
+The response confirms whether the statement is true or false. - Cause and effect questions: They require answers that can show the relationship between the two parts.
 You describe how something is a direct cause or an effect of another.
 Sometimes, there are various causes and effects in a topic.

-Virtual Community Service Choose a campaign to make an impact (Dosomething.org) DSO Virtual Community Service: What is DoSomething.org?
+DSO Virtual Community Service

+What is DoSomething.org?

 Founded in 1993, DoSomething.org is the largest tech company exclusively for young people and social change.
 Candidates will have the pleasure of performing Virtual community service hours through the digital platform of Dosomething.org.
 The key to the assignment is that it gives students an opportunity to choose a campaign of their choice to create social change, and civic action and make a real-world impact they care about, as well as help, give back to the virtual community.
 There are also opportunities for scholarships through the platform.
-Midterm Exam Students will complete an exam covering Chapters 1-9.
-Exam should be taken as scheduled.
-Final Exam Students will complete an exam over all concepts covered prior to exam date.
-Exam should be taken as scheduled.